jinayshah86/notebook/docs/python/concurrency.md

     t.start()
 ```

 We start by defining `local`.
-That is the special object that holds thread
+That is the special object that holds
--specific data.
+thread-specific data.
 We run three threads.
 Each of them will assign a random
 value to `local.my_value`, and print it.
 Then the thread reaches a `Barrier`
 object, which is programmed to hold three threads in total.
 When the
 barrier is hit by the third thread, they all can pass.
 It's basically a